m3m3t/onc-sandbox-video/README.md

 ### Installing

 To install the using the `pip` requirements file.
+Each use case has it's own `requirements.txt` file which also includes the optional modules.

 ```
 pip install -r requirements.txt